Sanmaria21/Final-Project/README.md

 Uses label_binarize to handle multi-class ROC computation.
 Plots ROC curves and calculates AUC for each class.
 Displays an overall AUC score using roc_auc_score with multi_class

+File Name: ALL_3_MODELS-contains all 3 models for the project

 MODEL 2 - RANDOM FOREST
 Imported necessary libraries for the model.